valerieniloinsigh31/FitForWork_v1/README.md

 View the live project here.: https://fitforwork.herokuapp.com/

+<h1><b>BASIC PREMISE</b></h1>
+Fit for work is an ecommerce website that offers consumers workout plans that are tailored to suit their occupation>

+Business model: Currently business to consumer but will transition to business to business(gym/personal trainers/fitness influencers/athletes/chefs) once the website has gained enough traction.

+Marketing strategy:

+Facebook business profile:
+Before and After photos, demonstrated stories of success and reviews.
+Facebook-presence and reach.
+Organic, offer talks and explanations at gyms and local sports clubs.
+Instagram:
+Mailchimp embedded sign-up form for nutrition newsletter: Nutrition newsletter sent fortnightly.
+An effort will be made to keep this relevant and engaging to retain the interest of the consumer and to also nudge people in the direction of signing up for a nutrition plan offering that will be offered soon.
+Company updates and links to socials will also be included on this newsletter.

+Paid: External from course but as I hope to continue to develop this, I will ensure to enlist the following google services to monitor, track and manage the website and related apps and profiles:
+Google ads
+Google analytics

+GDPR: I will pay close heed to GDPR, ensure that all facebok posts that detail the experiences of consumers are consent based.
+I will ensure all consent boxes are not ticked automatically as this would be a breach of GDPR.

 <b>User Experience (UX)</b>
 <b>User stories</b>
 Kanban Board
 <b>First Time Visitor Goals</b>
-As a First Time Visitor, I want to easily understand the main purpose of the site (fitness and work) and learn more about the organisation.
+As a First Time Visitor, I want to easily understand that the main purpose of the site is to provide workout plans tailored to the work schedule of the consumer.
+As a First Time Visitor, I want to learn more about the company behind the website and the training/qualifications and experience of the people designing the plans.
+As a First Time Visitor, I want to know more about the type of plans that are being offered an and the technique that they are based on.
+As a First Time Visitor, I want to know what prices the plans will be.
-As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-(NAVbar) As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+As a First Time Visitor, I want to be able to easily navigate throughout the site to find content, which I can do by scrolling and utilising the clearly labelled NAVbar and footer.
+As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.(Facebook business profile)

 <b>Returning Visitor Goals</b>
 As a Returning Visitor, I want to find information about different tiers and approaches for plans and prices.
 As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
 As a Returning Visitor, I want to find facebook business profile.
+As a Returning Visitor, I want to see what is involved with the other tiers.
+As a Returning Visitor, I want to be able to buy the same plan or a different plan again and for my payment information to have been saved.

 <b>Frequent User Goals</b>
 As a Frequent User, I want to check to see if there are any newly added plans or nutrition newsletters.
-As a Frequent User, I want to check to see if there are any new customer testimonials, As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+As a Frequent User, I want to check to see if there are any new customer testimonials ont he facebook business profiel.
+As a Frequent User, I want to sign up to the Nutrition Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

+<b>Prioritisation</b?>
+MOSCOW prioritisation incorporated in terms of the user stories Labels used effectively in the kanban board structure:
+Must Have
+Should Have
+Could Have
+Won't have

+Ensured that no more than 60% of user stories were labelled as 'must haves' as per advice from the tutorials.

+Themes- The user stories could be packaged within the following themes:

+Milestones:
+Noted the milestone feature available on github, to focus on completing various user stories in a certain timeframe.
+Did not complete this.

+Sprints

 <b>Design</b>
 <b>Colour Scheme</b>
-The two main colours used for Fit4Work: green and white.
+The main colours used for Fit4Work: teal, black and white.

 Why did I pick these colours?
+Used colorpalette to decide on the colors.
+Wanted something stark and contrasting but not grating (teal on white) Wanted something relatively formal to fit in with the occupation based theme (black and white)

 Work/occupation...

+<b>Logo</b>
+Invested in a once off logo as came across the website, 'Looka' when researching for the project on the peer code review page...credit roman

 <b>Typography</b>
 The XX font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Why I chose this font for Fit4Work: XX is a clean font used frequently in programming, so it is both attractive and appropriate...vivid, sharp, fitness, new, fresh...related to professionalism and occupation